Tap to display sub-menu choices,

-SIT Study Abroad is launching a new series of faculty seminars abroad for 2017.
-Each seminar will explore critical global issues, by drawing on the rich academic resources of SIT program sites.
+SIT Study Abroad is pleased to introduce our faculty seminars abroad for 2018.
+Each seminar will explore critical global issues by drawing on the rich academic resources of SIT program sites.
 Learn more about the critical global issues explored on SIT’s undergraduate programs.

-SIT’s Faculty Engagement Seminars Abroad offer each participant the opportunity to become deeply engaged in a topic through lectures, site visits, and connections to local academics, researchers, and other knowledge sources.
-Some seminars will include hands-on field work.
+SIT’s Faculty Seminars Abroad offer each participant the opportunity to become deeply engaged in a topic through lectures, site visits, and connections to local academics, researchers, and other knowledge sources.
 Participants can expect to examine topics through multiple rich and nuanced perspectives, benefitting from SIT Study Abroad’s experiential learning approach.